ReganEva/sqlite-vector/API.md

 Initializes the vector extension for a given table and column.
 This is **mandatory** before performing any vector search or quantization.
 `vector_init` must be called in every database connection that needs to perform vector operations.

+The target table must have a **`rowid`** (an integer primary key, either explicit or implicit).
+If the table was created using `WITHOUT ROWID`, it must have **exactly one primary key column of type `INTEGER`**.
+This ensures that each vector can be uniquely identified and efficiently referenced during search and quantization.

 **Parameters:**

 * `table` (TEXT): Name of the table containing vector data.